allianz/ng-aquila/projects/ng-aquila/src/number-stepper/number-stepper.md

 #### Custom label

-You can use custom markup by omiting the nxLabel attribute and provide your markup inside the element, e.g. to show a tooltip.
-If nxLabel is set the custom content will not be rendered!
+You can use custom markup by omitting the `label` attribute and provide your markup inside the element, e.g. to show a tooltip.
+If `label` is set the custom content will not be rendered.
+Use a `<nx-label>` or `<label>` inside your custom markup.
+That way the label will be automatically connected to the input field via `for` to improve accessibility.

 <!-- example(number-stepper-custom-label) -->